Knit decreases is a knitting technique to remove stitches along your row of knitting.

 There are many different ways to knit decreases but for today in this knitting lesson I'm going to show you three.

-• First I'm going to show you how to knit two together called a K2tog
+1. First I'll show you how to knit two together called the K2tog

-• Next up is a purl two together called a P2tog
+2. Next up you will learn how to purl two together called the P2tog

-• And last but not least is the slip, slip, knit decrease called an SSK
+3. Last but not least you will learn the slip, slip, knit decrease called the SSK

 The knit two together decrease leans to the right so you'll knit a K2tog.